After May asks for help, Germany's Merkel says no more Brexit negotiations

 BERLIN (Reuters) - German leader Angela Merkel ruled out further negotiations on Brexit on Tuesday but said efforts were being made to give Britain reassurances after Prime Minister Theresa May abruptly pulled a parliamentary vote at home because she faced defeat.

-With less than four months left until the United Kingdom is due to leave the EU on March 29, May’s Brexit deal is floundering, opening up the prospect of a disorderly no-deal divorce or a reversal of Brexit through a referendum.
+With less than four months left until the United Kingdom is due to leave the EU on March 29, May’s Brexit deal is floundering, opening up prospects that run the gamut from a disorderly no-deal divorce to calling Brexit off.

 A day after pulling the vote in the face of ridicule from lawmakers, May rushed to The Hague for breakfast with Dutch Prime Minister Mark Rutte and then to Berlin to meet Chancellor Merkel before a trip to Brussels.

-The message from the EU was clear: It will give assurances but will not countenance reopening the treaty.
+The message from the EU was clear: it will give assurances about how it will interpret the exit treaty, but will not countenance reopening the text itself.

+In rainy Berlin, a hitch with May’s car door briefly trapped her inside, delaying her red carpet handshake with Merkel.

-According to two sources, Merkel told her conservative parliamentary group on Tuesday that there would be no further negotiations on Brexit though she also said efforts were being made to give Britain reassurances.
+According to two sources, Merkel told her own German conservative parliamentary group on Tuesday that there would be no further negotiations on Brexit but efforts were being made to give Britain reassurances.

-According to the sources, Merkel said May had admitted to her that she would not have got a majority in the Commons and it was not in anyone’s interests for Britain to leave the EU without a deal.
+May had informed Merkel that the deal would have been voted down, and that it was in nobody’s interest for Britain to leave with no accord, the sources said.

-As May arrived in rainy Berlin, a hitch with May’s car door briefly trapped her inside, delaying her red carpet handshake with Merkel.

 “The deal we achieved is the best possible.
 It’s the only deal possible.
 There is no room whatsoever for renegotiation,” European Commission head Jean-Claude Juncker said in an address to the European Parliament in Strasbourg.

-The British parliament will vote on a deal before Jan.
+The British parliament will get its vote before Jan.
 21, May’s spokeswoman said.
 If there is no satisfactory deal by then, parliament will still be given a debate on the issue.

-The British pound, which has lost 25 cents against the U.S. dollar since the 2016 referendum, was up 0.4 percent at $1.2615, a recovery of sorts after falling 1.6 percent on Monday.
+The British pound, which has lost 25 cents against the U.S. dollar since the 2016 referendum, was down 0.5 percent at $1.2501, falling after a Sky news reporter said a vote of confidence in May’s leadership was about to be triggered.

 The most contentious issue has been the Irish “backstop”, an insurance policy that would keep Britain in a customs union with the EU in the absence of a better way to avoid border checks between British-ruled Northern Ireland and EU member Ireland.

 May’s critics say it could leave Britain subject to EU rules indefinitely.
-Juncker said neither side intended for the backstop ever to take effect, but it had to be part of the deal.
+Juncker said neither side intended for the backstop ever to take effect, but it had to be part of the deal just in case.

-Germany’s European Affairs Minister Michael Roth said the EU did not want Britain to leave but added that substantial changes to the withdrawal agreement would not be possible.

-“Nobody wants the UK to leave,” Roth said.
-“I cannot imagine where we could change something substantial in the withdrawal agreement.”

 As investors and allies tried to work out the ultimate destination for the world’s fifth-largest economy, rebel lawmakers in May’s party said she had to go.